rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/SRGAN/README.md

 - train_test_split.txt - contains split for train and validation
 - SRGAN_discriminator.ipynb - contains code for using discriminator to perform downstream classification with different modifications such as changing input image sizes, different depths of ResNet backbone and added dropout.
 Code for visualizing Grad-CAM is also provided.
 - SRGAN_generator.ipynb - contains code for using generator to perform downstream classification with different modifications such as changing input image sizes, different depths of ResNet backbone and added dropout.
 Code for visualizing Grad-CAM is also provided.
+- Demo folder: Contains demo code for SRGAN, predicts class for input image, included with sample input and output
 ## Credits

 [SRGAN](https://github.com/Lornatang/SRGAN-PyTorch) - The base code for superresolution has been obtained from here.
 Downstream task and other modifications have been performed on top of this code <br/>